The Ultimate Christmas Planning List to Create Magical Memories

-Last year, I also made Winter Wreaths, which go on wall inside.
-They were also super quick and easy to make, and smell fantastic thanks to the eucalyptus.
-They look great for months.
-In fact, we still have them up on the wall as they have dried out really well.
+I also make Winter Wreaths, which go on an inside wall.
+They are also super quick and easy to make, and smell fantastic thanks to the eucalyptus.
+They look great for months as they dry out so well.
+Read my simple winter wreaths tutorial here.

-I hope you’ve found my Christmas planning list helpful, do you have any good idea I should add to it?
+I hope you’ve found my ultimate Christmas planning list helpful, do you have any good ideas I should add to it?
 Please leave me a comment, and Pin this guide for later.

 Why not download my Ultimate Christmas Planning List and create your own magical memories?
 Just click the download button.